sadeghimehdi/job-tracker-front/README.md

 Now that your project is set up, you can start building your React application!
 Check out the Vite documentation for advanced configurations.

-## Next Steps

-First tiem laucnh.
+# Launch the project

 To run the project for the first time, you will need to run the following command.
 NPM install.
+then
-then vite
+vite

 After that you should be able to run the project.